top of page

 You will need a boom pump to pour large amounts of concrete in very high places, as you might need to during high-rise construction.

-A construction worker working with a boom pump
+Picture of a construction worker working with a boom pump

 A boom pump is the most effective solution for moving large amounts of concrete.